kurdt94/Audio-Converter/README.md

 Note:
 Lossy MP3 should not be used for archiving, since the nature of lossy encoding always changes the original sound, even if it sounds transparent.
 Use lossless codecs for this purpose.

+Ideas (?) for upcoming releases:
+- Check for FFMPEG updates
+- Fashion up the design
+- Add some file-information tools
+- option to Clear selected files from the list ( ROFL )